 To start, ‘salt ’n’ pepper squid’ had a softly spicy coating and chilli jam added a pleasant edge; pumpkin ravioli was pleasantly smooth and well cooked.
 But a main of poached bream and saffron bisque was a serious misfire: everything was almost taste-free – the lacklustre fish sat in a heavy, bland bisque (despite chilli flakes) with mushy prawns and mussels.
 It was served with ‘croutons’ that were actually slices of fried baguette.
 A less ambitious dish, steak frites, was OK.
-Brunch might be a safer bet, when burgers, egg dishes and baked goods are joined by a selection of salads which many regulars regard as the best things on the menu.
+Brunch and lunchmight be a safer bet, when burgers, egg dishes and baked goods are joined by a selection of salads which many regulars regard as the best things on the menu.
 They're often displayed on the front counter along with a selection of baked goods which are uniformly good.

 In its favour, we liked the fact that the Canteen attracts a mixed bag of diners (families, couples, work groups) for everything from drinks to a full meal.
 A useful place if you live locally, with friendly staff adding to the appeal.

 Accepts Time Out CardSee great offers available to all the Time Out Card holders

 Booking essential, please quote Time Out Card.
 Must order a minimum of 2 courses per person.

 This offer can be redeemed on Mon, Tue, Wed, Thu between 10am and 10pm.

 - Venue phone: